NVIDIA-AI-IOT/scene-text-recognition/README.md

 *  Shi, B., Bai, X., & Yao, C. (2016).
 An end-to-end trainable neural network for image-based sequence recognition and its application to scene text recognition.
 IEEE transactions on pattern analysis and machine intelligence, 39(11), 2298-2304.

+# TODO
+## Run the TRT version of EasyOCR:

+TODO; edit easy ocr to allow person to pass in a flag and use the trt version

+## Real-time Video Text Recognition with EasyOCR

+TODO

+## incorporate install steps 2 and 3 in Dockerfile